-As Vaughan’s economy begins to re-open from the COVID-19 pandemic, Vaughan businesses can assure local customers and future travellers that they can safely dine, shop, and play in Vaughan through two consumer confidence identifiers both supported by City of Vaughan Council:
+As Vaughan’s economy begins to re-open from the COVID-19 pandemic, Vaughan businesses can assure local customers and future travelers that they can safely dine, shop, and play in Vaughan through two consumer confidence identifiers both supported by City of Vaughan Council:

-POST Promise – a self-declaration for any type of business through a national not-for-profit corporation that was built specifically for this effort.
+People Outside Safely Together (POST) Promise – a self-declaration for any type of business through a national not-for-profit corporation that was built specifically for this effort.
 It signifies a commitment to implement and practice five key steps to workplace safety, helping to prevent the spread of COVID-19.

 Safe Travels Stamp – a internationally recognized program through the World Travel and Tourism Corporation and the Tourism Industry Association of Ontario for tourism businesses.
-It allows travellers to recognize governments and businesses around the world who have adopted health and hygiene global standardized protocols – so visitors can experience “Safe Travels”.
+It allows travelers to recognize governments and businesses around the world who have adopted health and hygiene global standardized protocols – so visitors can experience “Safe Travels”.

 These nationally and internationally recognized identifiers, provide businesses with a visual cue to show customers that it is working hard to prevent the spread of COVID-19 by following public-health measures and support a safe return to in-person experiences.